-The computer system is basically a maintenance free component.
+The control module is basically a maintenance free component.
 However, since it is a computer system, it is subject to operating problems due to static electricity discharges.
 To minimize the occurrence of static electricity, we recommend that you spray the area around the SIMULATOR II once per month with an anti-static spray.
-This can be purchased at any computer store or Radio Shack (stock #26-515).
+This can be purchased at any computer store.